bzigterman/bzigterman.github.io/projects/covid.md

 As of Wednesday, the 14-day percent change in average new cases was:

-- -41% in Champaign County
-- -28% in Illinois
-- -22% in the United States
+- -100% in the United States
 - -58% worldwide

 <picture>